-When I read the verses about leaving my wife for any reason, I could hear Jesus say, “what God has joined together, let not man separate.”
+When I read the verses about leaving my wife for any reason, I could hear Jesus say, “what therefore God hath joined together, let not man put asunder.”
 When I committed to be married it was for life, He was telling me.
 He helped me find my precious wife for He knew we were meant to be.
 He joined us for a reason.
 He wanted us to be happy and be one like He is with His Father.
 I knew the Lord could bring love into my marriage if I trusted in Him fully.
 When I read the part about the certificate of divorce I remembered myself looking at sites where you could get one.
 I always had a bad feeling in my heart when I did this.
 It was like my heart was hardened to what God wanted for this marriage.
-I could hear Him say, “whoever divorces his wife, except for sexual immorality, and marries another, commits adultery; and whoever marries her who is divorced commits adultery.”
+I could hear Him say, “whosoever shall put away his wife, except it be for fornication, and shall marry another, committeth adultery: and whoso marrieth her which is put away doth commit adultery.”
 This spoke right to me.
 My thoughts of divorce should never occur lest adultery is involved.

 That night I told my wife how these verses affected me.
 I told her I was sorry for bringing up divorce.
 I wanted to start over and be more kind and loving towards her.
 I knew it would be difficult for her to understand this change in my heart but I asked for her forgiveness.
 I told her how much she means to me.
 How much I appreciate the wonderful mother she is.
 Then she told me how she had been praying for me to understand the consequences of a divorce.
 She thanked God for answering her prayers.
 Oh Lord, I am grateful to know your will for my marriage.
 I know that if I trust in You we can grow stronger in love.
 Help me to respect my wife for who she is.
 Help me to know how to express my love for her in ways that will strengthen this marriage.
 Help me to always remember to go out of my way to make her happy.
 I know that your love can restore any marriage.
 We can be healed by your touch.
 We can make it through hard times if we but give our hearts to you.
 I love You and will do everything I can to be a better husband for my sweet wife.

-1 Now it came to pass, when Jesus had finished these sayings, that He departed from Galilee and came to the region of Judea beyond the Jordan.
+1 And it came to pass, that when Jesus had finished these sayings, he departed from Galilee, and came into the coasts of Judaea beyond Jordan;

-6 So then, they are no longer two but one flesh.
-Therefore what God has joined together, let not man separate.”
+6 Wherefore they are no more twain, but one flesh.
+What therefore God hath joined together, let not man put asunder.

-8 He said to them, “Moses, because of the hardness of your hearts, permitted you to divorce your wives, but from the beginning it was not so.
+8 He saith unto them, Moses because of the hardness of your hearts suffered you to put away your wives: but from the beginning it was not so.